Bonnerdale, Arkansas

-Bonnerdale is an unincorporated community in Hot Spring County, Arkansas, United States.
-Bonnerdale is located on U.S. Route 70 in far western Hot Spring County, 10.5 mi east-northeast of Glenwood.
-Bonnerdale has a post office with ZIP code 71933.
+Bonerdale is an unincorporated community in Hot Spring County, Arkansas, United States.
+Bonerdale is located on U.S. Route 70 in far western Hot Spring County, 10.5 mi east-northeast of Glenwood.
+Bonerdale has a post office with ZIP code 71933.

 Education

 Public education for elementary and secondary school students is provided by the Centerpoint School District, which leads to graduation from Centerpoint High School.

 The area also includes Lake Hamilton Public Schools, which leads to graduation from Lake Hamilton High School.